cicl-iscl/SemEval2025_Task4_Chen_Lai/Presentation_110225.md

 For an easier manipulation, we started with a smaller 1B model, whose the dataset is similar to the given 7B benchmark model.

 ### 1. Data Processing
-The function `create_dataloader_from_parquet `tokenizes inputs from both datasets, make sure the model recognizes which parts should be forgotten or retained.
-Questions and answers are structured differently from general text generation to help guide the learning process.
+The function `create_dataloader_from_parquet ` prepares the data.
+It tokenizes inputs from both datasets, make sure the model recognizes what should be forgotten or retained.
+Questions and answers are structured differently from general text generation.
+This guides the learning process in the right way.

 ### 2. Gradient Ascent for Forgetting
-The `ga_loss` function promotes forgetting by maximizing the loss on answer sections from the forget set.
-Instead of improving prediction accuracy, the model is nudged away from correctly generating those forgotten answers.
-A weight mask ensures only the answer portion is affected, while padding tokens remain untouched.
+The `ga_loss` function helps the model forget by maximizing the loss on answer sections from the forget set.
+Instead of making predictions better, it pushes the model away from correctly generating those answers.
+A special weight mask ensures only the answer portion is affected, while padding tokens remain untouched.

 ### 3. KL Divergence for Retention
-The `compute_kl` function prevents catastrophic forgetting by minimizing the KL divergence between the current model and a frozen copy of the pretrained model.
-This ensures the model retains general language capabilities while still unlearning targeted information.
+The `compute_kl` function prevents too much forgetting.
+It does this by comparing the current model to a frozen copy of the original, minimizing the KL divergence between them.
+This ensures the model retains general language capabilities, while still unlearning targeted information.

 ### 4. Training Loop
-The unlearn function iteratively trains the model using a weighted combination of GA loss (to forget) and KL loss (to retain).
-The BAD_WEIGHT parameter controls forgetting strength, while NORMAL_WEIGHT maintains generalization.
-Using the Accelerator library, the model runs efficiently on GPUs.
+The `unlearn` function iteratively trains the model.
+It balances two loss functions above.
+The BAD_WEIGHT setting controls how much the model forgets.
+The NORMAL_WEIGHT setting helps it stay well-rounded.
+With the Accelerator library, everything runs smoothly on GPUs.

-By balancing these two loss functions, the model gradually erases specific knowledge while preserving linguistic fluency, achieving selective unlearning rather than full retraining from scratch.
+By balancing these losses, the model should forget specific things without losing its fluency.
+This way, we unlearn only what we need—without starting from scratch.

+## Part 3.
+Main challenges you faced:

+One of the main challenges we faced was GPU constraints.
+Since our algorithm needed to load both the teacher and student models, their activation consumed a significant amount of GPU memory.
+As a result, we couldn’t adjust many parameters, such as using a large batch size or adding a random answer loss to maintain normal utility.

+We also spent a lot of time studying how to distribute training effectively, but in the end, only the 1B model was successfully trained.

+Another challenge was the cluster queueing system.
+Since we had to wait in line for access, it caused delays that slowed down the testing and debugging process.
+Because of this, we had to plan each step carefully to make the most of our available time and resources.

+## Part 4.
+Your results, your rank:

+Our team ranked XX place.
+Here’s a quick overview of our model’s unlearning evaluation results:

+- ⁠MMLU Score: 0.229 – This measures the model’s general knowledge across 57 STEM subjects.
+Since it falls below the 0.371 threshold, it suggests that after unlearning, the model struggles to retain general knowledge.

+- MIA Score: 0.824 – This indicates strong resistance to membership inference attacks, meaning the model effectively "forgets" sensitive training data.

+- ⁠Task Aggregate Score: 0.0 – This score combines two key factors: the regurgitation _/rɪˌɡəːdʒɪˈteɪʃn/_ score and the exact match knowledge score.
+This indicates poor performance in one or more tasks.

+- Our Final Score is 0.351.
+This average of the above scores reflects a balance between privacy protection and performance.
+It suggests that while our model excels in preventing data leakage, its low general knowledge retention and task performance significantly impacted the overall score.

 <!-- ### 1.
 Data Processing